29th-Day/CellularAutomata/.github/readme.md

 # Cellular Automata

-The project is still in early development.
-The biggest problem for now is making CPU and CUDA work smoothly.
+The project is still in development.
+However, the current version should be functional.

-TODOs until Version 1.0:

-- [x] CPU implementation
-- [ ] CUDA support
-- [x] Examples
-- [ ] Tests
-- [ ] Benchmark
-- [ ] More types supported
-- [x] More activation functions
-- [ ] >3 kernel sizes?
-- [ ] Custom state function
-- [ ] Custom kernel function
-- [ ] Activation function?
-Maybe lambda?
-- [ ] Documentation
-- [ ] Testing with clang / g++?

 <!-- (Gif?) -->

 ## TL;DR

-CellularAutomata is a simple C++ library for simulating [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton).
-It can simulate discrete (like [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)) or continuous spaces using convolutions and activations.
+CellularAutomata is a simple C++ library for simulating [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton "Wikipedia: Cellular Automaton").
+It can simulate [discrete](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life "e.g. Conway's Game of Life") or continuous spaces using convolutions and activations.

+## Installation

+Copy the header files into an accessible include directory.
+Since CellularAutomata is a template library, no further installation is necessary.

+## Usage

+Use `#include <CellularAutomata>` in the main source file.
+All functions and classes are then available under the namespace 'CellularAutomata'.
+Examples are provided [here](https://github.com/29th-Day/CellularAutomata/tree/main/example).

+### OpenMP

+To utilize OpenMP, enable and link OpenMP when compiling the source file.
+The library uses the `#pragma omp parallel` directive when OpenMP is available.

+### CUDA

+To utilize CUDA the source file must be compiled using the NVIDIA NVCC compiler.
+The library uses the `__CUDACC__` macro to detect when CUDA is available.

+## Documentation

+Documentation can be found on the [repository wiki page](https://github.com/29th-Day/CellularAutomata/wiki) and as comments on the respective functions.

 ## How it works

-Every cell in a cellular automaton use the *information of neighboring cells* and a *fixed set of rules* to determine their own next cell state.
+In a cellular automaton, each cell utilizes information from neighboring cells and a predefined set of rules to determine its next state.
+This behavior can be achieved through the use of kernel convolutions and activations.
+Kernel convolution is an operation that involves placing a small kernel on a larger array to extract features by calculating the sum of element-wise products between the kernel and corresponding array values.
+An activation function is typically a unary function that transforms the input in a non-linear fashion.

-This behavior can be implemented using convolutions and activations.
-The main advantage of this approach is every set of rules should be able to be implemented using these building blocks.
+The main advantage of this approach is every set of rules should be able to be implemented using these two building blocks.

 ### Example: Conway's Game of Life

-In Game of Life (GoL) the next cell state depends in the Moore-Neighborhood of cells.
-This is done by using a 3x3 kernel for convolution.
-Since GoL is a binary system, the kernel values can be defined as following:
+In [Game of Life (GoL)](https://en.wikipedia.org/wiki/Conway's_Game_of_Life#Rules "Wikipedia: Rules of Conway's Game of Life") the next cell state depends on the surrounding cells within the Moore-Neighborhood.
+This is achieved using a 3x3 kernel for convolution.
+Since GoL is a binary system, the kernel values can be defined as follows:

 ![Moore-Neighborhood * Kernel](Convolution_GameOfLife.jpeg)

 Each cell has 8 dead or alive neighbors and can be either alive or dead.
-A minimum of 5 bits (in practice 1 byte) is needed to encode every single combination possible.
-The lower nibble stores the number of alive neighbors and the higher nibble the current cell state.
+To encode all possible combinations, a minimum of 5 bits (typically 1 byte) is needed.
+The lower nibble stores the number of alive neighbors, and the higher nibble represents the current cell state.

-In combination with the following activation function every rule of GoL is applied.
+By using the following activation function, all the rules of the Game of Life are applied.

 ```
 fn life(int x)
 {
-    int neighbors = x & 0xF; // lower nibble  - 0b00001111
+    int neighbors = x & 0xF; // lower nibble
-    bool alive = x & 0xF0;   // higher nibble - 0b11110000
+    bool alive = x & 0xF0;   // higher nibble

     switch(neighbors)
     {